flatironinstitute/nemos/docs/background/basis/plot_01_1D_basis_function.md

 ## Defining a 1D Basis Object

 We'll start by defining a 1D basis function object of the type [`MSplineEval`](nemos.basis.MSplineEval).
-The hyperparameters required to initialize this class are:
+The hyperparameters needed to initialize this class are:

-- The number of basis functions, which should be a positive integer.
+- The number of basis functions, which should be a positive integer (required).
-- The order of the spline, which should be an integer greater than 1.
+- The order of the spline, which should be an integer greater than 1 (optional, default 4 for a cubic spline).

 ```{code-cell} ipython3
 import matplotlib.pylab as plt